Last updated 27 April 2022

 The hearing is open to the general public, but the court does have the power to exclude persons during proceedings.
 Children cannot enter the courtroom.

 The divorce order becomes final after one month and one day after the hearing (unless otherwise ordered by the court).
-After a period of one month, the court forwards the divorce order to the parties or, if they are legally represented, to their lawyers.
+After a period of one month and one day, your divorce order will be made available on the Commonwealth Courts Portal.
 This is an important document as it proves a divorce has occurred and should be kept for future reference.

 In most situations, obtaining a divorce is a straightforward matter and many people prepare and file the application themselves.